j-hc/Reddit_ChatBot_Python/README.rst

   # now you can add hooks to the websock object in order for them to be executed when a message is received like so:

-  # create a function to hook
+  # create a function and hook

+  @websock.after_message_hook
-  def roll(resp):  #  resp is a FrameModel object that carries all the data of the received, you can see other FrameModel props as well
+  def roll(resp):  #  resp is a namedtuple that carries all the data of the received frame
-      if resp.type_f == "MESG": #  MESG is the type of the ordinary chat messages. you can see other fields here: https://github.com/scrubjay55/Reddit_ChatBot_Python/blob/master/Utils/FrameModel/FrameModel.py messg_s = resp.message.split()
+      if resp.type_f == "MESG": #  MESG is the type of the ordinary chat messages. you can see others here: https://github.com/scrubjay55/Reddit_ChatBot_Python/blob/master/Utils/FrameModel/FrameModel.py
+                                #  Dont forget to perform this check if you are just gonna do stuff with regular chat messages
+          messg_s = resp.message.split()
           if messg_s[0] == "!roll" and len(messg_s) == 3:  # if received message says !roll
               limit_bottom = messg_s[1]